The topic of a succulent ground cover is an interesting one.

 Euphorbia Myrsinites Or Donkey Tail Spurge

-The attractive leaves are bluish-green and grow in a spiral formation along the stems.
+The attractive leaves are bluish-green and grow in a spiral along the stems.

-This plant adds lots of texture and interest to any garden and does well as a groundcover or as a container plant.
+This plant adds a lot of texture and interest to any garden and does well as a groundcovers or as a container plant.